Ella Sheppard: Early life and education

 Following an 1856 Nashville race riot, whites tightened controls on free Negroes in the area.
 As a result, Simon was unable to work and soon found himself in debt.
 Fearful of the potential seizure of his family (as assets to be sold into slavery), he fled to Cincinnati, Ohio.
 Ella showed exceptional musical talent.
 To support this talent, her father purchased a piano for his daughter, and paid a German woman to give her private music lessons.
-Young Ella attended a colored school in Cincinnati., and also studied with a white American teacher who gave lessons on the condition she keep it a secret.
+Young Ella attended a colored school in Cincinnati, and also studied with a white American teacher who gave lessons on the condition she keep it a secret.
+The teacher taught Ella late at night and made her sneak in through the back entrance to his school since she was his only black student.
 After her father's death from cholera in 1866, Ella supported herself, her stepmother and half-sister by playing for local functions, working as a maid, and teaching music in Gallatin, Tennessee.

 After about five months she was only able to save a little more than $6, because the poor black pupils were not always able to pay for their lessons.
-She took that $6 and enrolled at the Fisk Free Colored School in Nashville, Tennessee in 1868, where her $6 lasted three weeks.
+She took that $6, packed her belongings in a "pie box"-sized trunk, and enrolled at the Fisk Free Colored School in Nashville, Tennessee in 1868, where her $6 lasted three weeks.
+She had planned to leave after her money ran out, but was able to convince other students to take music lessons from her, and found additional work in the campus dining room and as a dishwasher in order to stay in school.